drupalprojects/views_datasource/README.txt

 Proper date handling for each format
 Check for separator in profile fields
-Properly handle grouped multiple values in views_xhtml et. al
+Properly handle grouped multiple values in views_xhtml et. al Strict conformance with Atom spec
+Recognize when field rewriting rules are used Represent multiple-valued fields using nested child elements